 Partnering with Coloradans in the science of environmental improvement, IES programs provide innovative ways to clean the water you drink and the air you breathe.
 IES provides accessible, efficient, and cost-effective solutions to complex environmental issues such as climate change and community health.
 We work to reduce air and water pollution, energy consumption, and greenhouse gas emissions through multi-disciplinary approaches grounded in objective, rigorous science and supported by diverse stakeholder groups.

-IES, in partnership with Wheat Ridge Parks and Recreation, Kullerstrand Elementary, and the Wheat Ridge community, implemented an environmental education and improvement project this spring in the beautiful Wheat Ridge Greenbelt.
-Students enrolled in the TRAILS program at Kullerstrand Elementary teamed up with local volunteers to plant trees and remove invasive weeds along Clear Creek.
+IES, in partnership with Wheat Ridge Parks and Recreation, Kullerstrand Elementary, and the Wheat Ridge community, implemented the third year and final year of an environmental education and improvement project in the beautiful Wheat Ridge Greenbelt.
+Kullerstrand Elementary students teamed up with local volunteers to plant trees and remove invasive weeds along Clear Creek.
 These efforts will help protect against erosion and restore plant and wildlife habitats.
-Thanks to a contribution from the First Unitarian Church Denver, the Greenbelt was improved through the planting of over 100 native trees, shrubs, and grasses.
+The Greenbelt was improved through the planting of over 100 native trees, shrubs, and grasses.

 IES Chemical Footprint Project and the Save Our Water Initiative